- The Ration Shed

 The idea for establishing a historic precinct grew out of the celebration of Cherbourg’s centenary in 2004.
-Sandra Morgan and her sister Lesley Williams were collecting items for an historic display when they discovered that the old ration shed at the bottom of the footy oval – still entact.
-They decided the building should be preserved and relocated back to the centre of the settlement and adapted as a museum.
+Sandra Morgan and her sister Lesley Williams were collecting items for an historic display when they discovered that the old Ration Shed (constructed 1927) at the bottom of the footy oval – still intact.
+It was from the Ration Shed that those on the Settlement received rations, primarily flour, sugar and meat and at times rice, oatmeal and sago, in exchange for work undertaken within the Settlement.
+They decided that the building should be preserved and relocated back to the centre of the settlement and adapted as a museum.

-The success of the project prompted several members of the community to consider the conservation of other historic buildings, specifically the office, boys dormitory and domestic science building.
+The success of the project prompted several members of the community to consider the conservation of other historic buildings, specifically the Superintendent’s Office, Boys Dormitory and Domestic Science building.
 The group wanted to create a space where they could tell their stories, share their painful past and celebrate their survival.

 Housed the administration of the Settlement.
 This is where the Superintendent and his staff worked, managing our lives and affairs – issuing permits for us to leave the settlement, administering our savings accounts, handling post, allocating houses, etc. We were afraid to visit when summoned to “The Office” as we were mainly treated like naughty children, subject to arbitrary discipline and the whims of those who controlled us.
 Punishments were given out regularly and could range from a few days in jail to being sent far away to other Aboriginal settlements.
 A daily roll call was conducted in front of the office where the Superintendent issued instructions and sent people out to work.